compute pressure command

 This compute calculates a global scalar (the pressure) and a global vector of length 6 (pressure tensor), which can be accessed by indices 1-6.
 These values can be used by any command that uses global scalar or vector values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The scalar and vector values calculated by this compute are “intensive”.
 The scalar and vector values will be in pressure units.